Analyzing Airbnb (NASDAQ:ABNB) and APi Group (NYSE:APG)

-Airbnb (NASDAQ:ABNB – Get Free Report) and APi Group (NYSE:APG – Get Free Report) are both large-cap computer and technology companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, institutional ownership, analyst recommendations, dividends, earnings, profitability and risk.
+Airbnb (NASDAQ:ABNB – Get Free Report) and APi Group (NYSE:APG – Get Free Report) are both large-cap computer and technology companies, but which is the better investment?
+We will contrast the two companies based on the strength of their dividends, earnings, analyst recommendations, institutional ownership, profitability, valuation and risk.

 Profitability